Skatteetaten/aurora/docs/documentation/openshift/index.md

 properly, or it is not, and getting feedback for application troubleshooting is nearly completely absent.

-We required quite a bit more of the platform to confidently monitor our applications, and one of the most prominent features of the Aurora Console, the Application Monitoring Wallboard, addresses this.
+We required quite a bit more of the platform to confidently monitor our applications, and one of the most prominent features of the Aurora Konsoll, the Application Monitoring Wallboard, addresses this.
 It presents a matrix of applications and environments with all their associated statuses.
 The information in the wallboard is in part provided by OpenShift and in part by the applications themselves, everything made available to the Wallboard via the Aurora API.
 In order for the Aurora API to provide all this information, the applications running on the Aurora OpenShift platform